 Why is This Important?

 Drowsy driving is a serious problem in the trucking industry.
 Long hours on the road, usually alone, and driving at odd hours of the day (such as overnight shifts) increase the risk of a trucker dozing off behind the wheel.
 Many truck drivers have trouble sleeping during sleeper berth periods, resulting in fatigue that builds day by day.
 Truck drivers also have high rates of obesity, diabetes, and sleep apnea due to their lifestyles.
 All of these issues factor into the issue of truck drivers driving drowsy.

 It’s incredibly important for truck drivers to follow federal hours of service obligations.
 Otherwise, they put themselves and everyone else on the road around them at risk.
 Drowsy driving is a serious act of negligence that is entirely preventable.
 Talk to a qualified Phoenix truck accident attorney if you believe a truck driver caused your crash while driving tired in Arizona.
 The odds are high that you have the right to file a personal injury claim against the driver, trucking company, and/or other parties.

 Contact Begam Marks & Traulsen, P.A. for Help with Your Case

 FMCSA hours of service regulations could impact your case if you suspect drowsy driving caused or contributed to your accident.
-A conversation with one of our experienced Phoenix truck accident lawyers can help you identify the probable cause of your crash.
-Our personal injury lawyers can gather black box information from the truck to gauge the driver’s braking habits, speed, and other elements at the time of the crash.
+A conversation with one of our experienced Phoenix truck collision lawyers can help you identify the probable cause of your crash.
+Our Phoenix personal injury lawyers can gather black box information from the truck to gauge the driver’s braking habits, speed, and other elements at the time of the crash.
 It all starts with a phone call to our local Phoenix law office.
 Call (602) 254-6071 or contact us online today.